ansible-community/community-website/posts/archive/three-quick-ways-to-move-your-ansible-inventory-into-red-hat-ansible-tower.md

 3. Setting Tower to access a git source-controlled inventory file

-If you're using [dynamic inventory](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html), you don\'t need to import your inventory into Ansible Tower.
+If you're using [dynamic inventory](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html), you don't need to import your inventory into Ansible Tower.
 Dynamic inventory retrieves your inventory from an existing source.
 With dynamic inventory, you don't need to manage an inventory file at all, you just retrieve the latest and most up-to-date listing every time.
 Ansible